Probing soft signals of gravitational-wave memory with space-based interferometers: Memory of compact binaries

 Long before the merger, 0PN approximation to the waveform is adequate.
 In this regime, the orbital evolution is given by $\dot x=J x^5$, where $J\equiv 64\nu/(5M)$, the PN parameter $x\equiv (M\Omega)^{2/3}$, with $\Omega$ being the orbital frequency.
 Meanwhile, the gravitational radiation in a source frame with $Z$-axis aligned with the orbital angular momentum is dominated by the $h_{2,\pm 2}$ modes, corresponding to the quadrupole waveform.
-Due to the adiabaticity of orbital evolution, the memory mode after its steady accumulation also appears at 0PN order, and is dominated by the $h_{2,0}$ mode.
-This leads to the LO memory-mode waveform~\cite{PhysRevD.44.R2945} with $h_{l,m}^\text{(mem)}(x=0)=0$: $h_+^\text{(mem)}(t)=Kx$, $h_\times^\text{(mem)}(t)=0$, where $K\equiv{\nu M s^2_\Theta\,(17+c^2_\Theta)}/(48 R)$.
-At $t\ge t_0$, we are only interested in the change of $h_+^\text{(mem)}$ with respect to its initial value at $t_0$, which is given by $\Delta h_+^\text{(mem)}(t)\equiv h_+^\text{(mem)}(t)-h_+^\text{(mem)}(t_0)=Kx_0\left[1-(1+4Jx_0^4\Delta t)^{-1/4}\right]$, where $x_0=x(t=t_0)$ and $\Delta t=t-t_0$.
-A concrete example is presented in Fig.~\ref{fig:circular_merger12}.
-As shown in the bottom panel, the initial memory-mode waveform is well-described by this 0PN approximation, which in turn can be approximated by a linear growth (expected for a quasi-periodic GW source) initially.
-The Newtonian regime of inspiral is followed by the late inspiral, merger, and ringdown, during which the memory accumulates much faster than the 0PN prediction before finally settling to a saturated value.
+Due to the adiabaticity of orbital evolution, the memory after its steady accumulation also appears at 0PN order, and is dominated by the $h_{2,0}$ mode.
+The LO memory-mode waveform with $h_{l,m}^\text{(mem)}(x=0)=0$ is given by\footnote{For a primary GW given by $h_{2,\pm 2}(t)=A e^{\mp 2i\Omega t}$ with $A\in\mathbb{R}$, Eq.~\eqref{null_memory_formula} yields $\dot h_\times^{\text{(mem)}}=0$ and $\dot h_+^{\text{(mem)}}=R A^2 \Omega^2 s^2_\Theta\,(17+c^2_\Theta)/(48\pi)$.
+For the 0PN oscillatory waveform of a circular binary, $A=8\sqrt{\pi/5}\,\nu Mx(t)/R$.
+Note that the oscillatory waveform of a vector gravitational atom in a saturated superradiant ground state~\cite{Siemonsen:2022yyf,Cao:2024wby} is similar, with $A\approx A(t_0)/[1+(t-t_0)/\tau_\text{gw}]$, so that $\Delta h_+^{\text{(mem)}}\propto 1-\tau_\text{gw}/(t-t_0+\tau_\text{gw})$.}~\cite{PhysRevD.44.R2945} $h_+^\text{(mem)}(t)=Kx$ and $h_\times^\text{(mem)}(t)=0$, where $K\equiv{\nu M s^2_\Theta\,(17+c^2_\Theta)}/(48 R)$.
+The change of $h_+^\text{(mem)}$ with respect to its initial value at $t_0$ is given by $\Delta h_+^\text{(mem)}(t)\equiv h_+^\text{(mem)}(t)-h_+^\text{(mem)}(t_0)=Kx_0\left\{1-[1+4Jx_0^4(t-t_0)]^{-1/4}\right\}$, where $x_0=x(t=t_0)$.
+A concrete example with $M=100\,M_\odot$ and $q=1$ is shown in Fig.~\ref{fig:circular_merger12}.
+As shown in the bottom panel, the initial memory-mode waveform is well-described by this 0PN approximation, which in turn can be approximated by a linear growth initially.
+The Newtonian regime of inspiral is followed by the late inspiral and merger, during which the memory accumulates much faster than the 0PN prediction, before finally settling to a saturated value in the ringdown phase.
 Throughout this process, $h_{2,0}$ is the dominating memory mode.
 The top panel of Fig.~\ref{fig:circular_merger12} compares the memory-mode waveform with the full (memory + oscillatory) waveform.
-Although the oscillatory waveform is the absolutely dominating component before the final merger, the memory-mode waveform is the only final remenant of this event, if the observation starts before the merger.
+Although the oscillatory waveform is the dominating component before the final merger, the memory-mode waveform is the only final remenant of this event, if the observation starts before the merger.
 This is manifested in the frequency spectrum of the full waveform shown in Fig.~\ref{fig:circular_merger3}, whose low-frequency part is contributed solely by the memory modes.
-In contrast, the low-frequency spectrum of $h_\times(t)$, dominated by the spin memory mode $h_{30}$~\cite{PhysRevD.95.084048}, is much weaker than that of $h_+(t)$.
+The low-frequency spectrum of $h_\times(t)$ is dominated by the spin memory mode $h_{30}$~\cite{PhysRevD.95.084048}, but it is much weaker than that of $h_+(t)$.
 In practice, the low-frequency signal from spin memory would therefore be masked by that of displacement memory.